Thoxy67/dad-updater/README.md

 The updater accepts the following command-line arguments:

-- `-p`, `--path`: Specify the path to the game installation directory.
+- `-g`, `--game-path`: Specify the path to the game installation directory.
 This argument is optional and defaults to the value of the `DAD_PATH` environment variable.
+- `-l`, `--launcher-path`: Specify the path to the launcher installation directory.
+This argument is optional and defaults to the value of the `BLACKSMITH_PATH` environment variable. (optional)
 - `-s`, `--speed`: Set the download speed limit in bytes per second.
 This argument is optional and defaults to the value of the `DAD_DOWNLOAD_SPEED` environment variable or `0` if not provided (`0` = `no limit`).